CustomerDB/app.customerdb.com/README.md

 Changes you make will not be saved automatically to the emulated database.
 If you want to overwrite the data on exit, run `./scripts/emulators.sh -w`.

-**NOTE** If you force close the firestore emulator, the data may be corrupted on write.
-So make sure to make incremental commits by stopping and starting the emulator gracefully.

 #### Testing frontend changes against staging data.

 To run locally, but use staging services.
 Run: